johnpierson/MonocleForDynamo/docs/index.md

 # Monocle is a fully open source view-extension for the [Dynamo Visual Programming environment](https://dynamobim.org/).

 ## License
+monocle is available under the BSD 3-Clause license.
+A simplified version of this is available on [TLDR Legal(https://tldrlegal.com/license/bsd-3-clause-license-(revised))

 ## Available Tools
 - Package Usage